MeJlukc/MeJlukc/README.md

 Worked in: Visual Studio, VS Code, Chrome DevTools, Unix

 **Soft Skills:**
+I seek to upgrade my skills and get experience.
+Purpoce, desire to study, work in team - It’s all about me.
 <!--
 **MeJlukc/MeJlukc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.